-Essentially a cap for a damaged tooth, dental crowns are a solution recommended for worn down, cracked, or weakened teeth.
+Essentially “caps” for damaged teeth, dental crowns are recommended by our Portage, MI, dentist when a tooth is worn down, cracked, or weakened.
 When a cavity is too large to be fixed by a filling or a root canal has been performed, a crown is also sometimes chosen.

 Why Do I Need a Crown?

-Our restorative dentist may recommend a dental crown for a variety of reasons.
-There could be a cavity that is beyond a filling or your tooth could be damaged in a way that it requires further protection.
-A recent on a tooth may also require a crown due to increased fragility.
+Our dentist may recommend a dental crown for a variety of reasons.
+There could be a cavity that is beyond what can be treated with a tooth-colored filling or your tooth could be injured in a way that it requires further protection.
+As mentioned above, a recent on a tooth may also require a crown due to increased fragility.

 Whatever the reason is, dental crowns can restore a tooth’s shape, size, strength, and ultimately, its appearance.
 You can also rest assured that our dentist will give you an aesthetically pleasing result you’re going to love.